 Tapas and Spanish food were an important part of this trip, at least for anyone who loves trying different foods.
 So the mission was to eat the biggest variety of tapas during the trip.
 And we found in Cordoba a culinary treasure.
 In the Jewish quarter, we found a typical restaurant, Taberna Rafae, that served rabo de toro rice and Salmorejo (tomato sauce) with deep-fried aubergines.
 These were simply divine.
 We also recommend Flamenquín de Jamón Serrano and Salmorejo soup in El Abanico.

-If you are planning a trip to Southern Spain, Cordoba is a mandatory stop!
+Cordoba is a mandatory stop if you plan a trip to Southern Spain!
 We strongly suggest you spend the night so you can explore the big landmarks during the day and enjoy the lively nightlife and the old town at night.

 Where to stay in Cordoba?